-The efficiency of the recording made by the tool was found by comparing recordings made by the tool and the human listener.
+The recall of the recording made by the tool was found by comparing recordings made by the tool and the human listener.
 This was done by comparing minute by minute which species the tool and the human had recorded.

-The correctness of the bird sound identifications made by the tool was made by listening to a series of 500 recordings made by the tool and comparing the bird species identified by the tool and the human.
+The precision of the bird sound identifications made by the tool was made by listening to a series of 500 recordings made by the tool and comparing the bird species identified by the tool and the human.
 Such a comparison was made approximately every second month.

 In real life we want to track changes in bird numbers from year to year.
-In this study it has only been possible for data collected by the tool and the human listener to compare changes from hour to hour and from half-month to half-month.
+In this study it has only been possible to compare changes in data collected by the tool and by the human listener from hour to hour and from half-month to half-month.